yang0/autotask_youtube/README.md

 - MCP server address: `http://localhost:8283/mcp/sse`
 - Copy this address to Cursor or other development environments to use plugin functions via MCP protocol

+## Cookie File

+For videos requiring login, you can generate the required cookie file directly using AutoTask software.

 ## Features

 - Download single videos, playlists, and entire channels